Background

 Exploitation

-Unless you don’t own a NVIDIA Tesla cluster: not applicable.
+Unless you possess a NVIDIA Tesla cluster: not applicable.

 Mitigation

-To rule out tampering with your current installation, do a clean reinstall.
+To ensure your current installation is not compromised, perform a clean reinstall.

 Install the update provided by NVK.